gofynd/fdk-client-golang/documentation/APPLICATION.md

 #### getActiveUserCards
-Fetch the list of saved cards of user.
+Fetch the list of cards saved by the user

 ```golang